OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 > Responsible AI should augment human intelligence, not replace human judgement.

+--

+## Session 1.2 — Human Resource Management in the AI Era

+Human Resource Management (HRM) is the strategic function responsible for attracting, developing, supporting, and retaining talent throughout the employee lifecycle.

+Modern HR is no longer limited to hiring employees.
+It integrates people, technology, and data to improve organisational performance and employee experience.

+Artificial Intelligence is transforming HR by supporting decision-making rather than replacing HR professionals.

+Today, AI is integrated across the entire employee lifecycle.

 - **Module 2:** AI Across the Employee Lifecycle (8 minutes)

 - **Module 3:** Responsible and Ethical AI in HR (8 minutes)